 You can find out more about the Kiltwalk and sign up here: https://www.thekiltwalk.co.uk/.

 With the Mighty Stride, the Big Stroll and the Wee Wander to choose from there’s plenty of opportunities for you, your friends and your family to get involved and have a great day out!

 Sign up now for the next Carers Education Course

 Our popular Education Course for relatives, partners and friends of those with a mental health problem will run again in September.

 The course aims to help friends and family cope with what can be a confusing and stressful time.
 It will start on Tuesday 3rd September 2019 from 6.30-8.30pm at FDAMH and run weekly for 7 weeks.

 The course will cover topics such as managing stress and how best to support and communicate with someone in distress.

-Anyone interested should contact the Family & Carers Project at FDAMH by calling 01324 671600 or emailing Neil Sowerby
+Anyone interested should contact the Family & Carers Support Service at FDAMH by calling 01324 671600 or emailing Neil Sowerby.

 Tag: Family/Carers Support